 Global distribution facilities developer and owner AMB Property Corporation

 AMB Property Corporation is a leading owner and operator of industrial real estate, focused on major hub and gateway distribution markets throughout North America, Europe and Asia.
-As of December 31, 2003, the company's most recent reporting period, AMB owned, managed and had renovation and development projects totaling 101.5 million square feet (9.4 million square meters) and 1,057 buildings in 36 markets within seven countries.
-AMB invests in industrial properties located predominantly in the infill submarkets of its targeted markets.
+As of June 30, 2004 AMB owned, managed and had renovation and development projects totaling 106.7 million square feet (9.9 million square meters) and 1,105 buildings in 37 markets within eight countries.
+AMB invests in properties located predominantly in the infill submarkets of its targeted markets.
 The company's portfolio is comprised of High Throughput Distribution(R) facilities -- industrial properties built for speed and located near airports, seaports and ground transportation systems.

-This document contains forward-looking statements about future plans such as the size and timing of the development project, which are made pursuant to the safe-harbor provisions of Section 21E of the Securities Exchange Act of 1934.
+This document contains forward-looking statements about future plans such as the company's expectation of growth in its Chicago portfolio through development and acquisition of industrial space which are made pursuant to the safe harbor provisions of Section 21E of the Securities Exchange Act of 1934.
 Forward-looking statements involve numerous risks and uncertainties and should not be relied upon as predictions of future events.
 The events or circumstances reflected in our forward-looking statements might not occur.
 We assume no obligation to update or supplement forward-looking statements.
 For further information on factors that could impact AMB and the statements contained herein, reference should be made to AMB's filings with the Securities and Exchange Commission, including AMB's annual report on Form 10-K for the year ended December 31, 2003.

 SOURCE: AMB Property Corporation